ThugsFinance/cloiinkcoin.com/src/content/developers/docs/smart-contracts/compiling/index.md

 A [Javascript client library](/developers/docs/apis/javascript/) will read the **ABI** in order for you to call on your smart contract in your web app's interface.

 Below is the ABI for the ERC-20 token contract.
-An ERC-20 is a token you can trade on Ethereum.
+An ERC-20 is a token you can trade on Cloiinkcoin.

 ```json
 [